aherronclarecoco/geojsonmapeditor/README.md

 ### GeoJSON Station Editor:
 Upload a GeoJSON file, enter station names, and click “Check Station Names” to verify.
 If there are incorrect station names there will be a box at the bottom of the page that suggests near matches.
 You can click "Update Text Box" and continue
 ### Travel Time Calculator:
 Input coordinates and travel parameters to visualize isochrones.
-You can use the "Export to CSV" in GeoJSON Station Editor to generate the a file with the coordinates for all stations you name & drop this file into the the csv file upload box to automatically input all the coordinates.
+You can use the "Export to CSV" in GeoJSON Station Editor to generate a file with the coordinates for all stations you name & drop this file into the the csv file upload box to automatically input all the coordinates.
 Use the buttons & adjustable selectors on the page to create your coverage map once you have input the coordinates.
 ## Dependencies
 Leaflet.js for mapping.
 TravelTime API for travel data.